Lartu/ldpl-url-resolver/README.md

 ## 📚 Documentation

-This library adds a single new statements to the language:
+This library adds a single new statement to the language:
  - `resolve url <text> in <text-var>` resolves the url `<text>` and stores the resulting IP in `<text-var>`.

 ## 🏫 Example